vtereshkov/umka-lang/doc/lang.md

 ### Numbers

-Numbers in Umka can be integer (decimal or hexadecimal) or real, underscores can be used to separate digits.
+Numbers in Umka can be integer (decimal or hexadecimal) or real.

+Underscores can be used to separate digits.

 Syntax: